kirbydesign/designsystem/.github/CONTRIBUTING.md

 > Whenever i use a `kirby-button` with attention level 1 on the frontpage, a warning is thrown

 Specify exactly where and how the button is inserted with a code snippet, along with exact details of the warning and where it can be found:
-> Inserting a `kirby-button` with attention level 1 as shown in the code-snippet, results in the following warning being logged in the browser console: `Warning goes here`.
+> Inserting a `kirby-button` with attention level 1 as shown in the code-snippet, results in the following warning being logged in the browser console: `TypeError: undefined is not an object`.

 The latter is pure maintainer poetry.